Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openpgp-keygen-backup.rst

 Key Generation
 --------------

 At first, you need to generate a key locally.
-You can decide, which key attributes to use and - most importantly - you can export the key and keep it somewhere save in case you need to restore the key.
+You can decide, which key attributes to use and - most importantly - you can export the key and keep it somewhere safe in case you need to restore the key.

 Main Key and Encryption Subkey
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~